 Ben Craven, Corporate Counsel for Pattern, said that without a good pricing policy in place, resellers in a brand’s supply chain can “price at whatever level they want, and if the manufacturer doesn’t like that, there’s not really anything they can do.”

-The best way to stop this, Craven and Cobb said, is having an effective pricing policy.
+The best way to stop this, Craven and Cobb said, is having an effective pricing policy to ensure brand control.

 “It protects all channels of distribution . . . and keeps brick and mortar retailers happy,” Craven said.